Tarawa Family Travel Guide

 The best things to do with kids in Tarawa.

-All ages Boat USD 25 for family Half-day
+All ages Mid-range for family 1-2 hours

 Kiribati Cultural Village